timurrrr/RaceChronoDiyBleDevice/can_db/mazda_mx5_nc.md

 Channel name | Equation | Notes
 ------------ | -------- | -----
-Brake pressure | `(3.4518689053*bytesToInt(raw, 0, 2)-327.27)/1000.00` | multipliers are desumed by data from Leisutrhound user on miata.net, may be wrong.
+Brake pressure | `(3.4518689053*bytesToInt(raw, 0, 2)-327.27)/1000.00` | multipliers are obtained from data from Leisurehound user on miata.net, may be wrong.
 Unit is kPa
 Brake percentage | `min(0.2*(bytesToInt(raw, 0, 2)-102),100)` | this is an alternative to get brake percentage.
-When not pressed the value is 102, after braking and releasing it goes briefli down to 99
+When not pressed the value is 102, after braking and releasing it goes briefly down to 99 so you may see slightly negative percentage.
 Digital | `bitsToUint(raw,17,1)/2` | 0-1 value

 ## PID 0x090